 What to Do If You Are Charged with a DUI in Belleville, IL

-What you do right after a DUI arrest in Belleville, IL can seriously impact your case and whether you can keep your license.
+The steps you take immediately after your DUI arrest in Belleville, IL can significantly affect your case and your ability to keep your driver’s license.

 Do Not Plead Guilty Right Away